wireapp/wire-server/docs/src/index.rst

 Welcome to Wire's (self-hosting) documentation!
 ===============================================

-If you are a wire end-user, please check out our `support pages <https://support.wire.com/>`_.
+If you are a Wire end-user, please check out our `support pages <https://support.wire.com/>`_.

 The targeted audience of this documentation is: